rockhyrax0/Proton-Updater/README.md

 ### Does this work with Lutris, Faugus or Heroic?

-Yes — and it needs no configuration, because `~/.local/share/Steam/compatibilitytools.d` has become the de-facto shared runner directory for the umu ecosystem.
+Yes — and it needs no configuration, because `~/.local/share/Steam/compatibilitytools.d` has become the default shared runner directory for the umu ecosystem.
 That's one of the paths this script always populates, so the builds simply show up.

 - **Faugus Launcher** documents that exact directory as its runners location, and its own README tells you to symlink native `proton-cachyos` / `proton-ge-custom` builds into it by hand.
 This script is that instruction, automated.
 Faugus's built-in Proton Manager only fetches GE-Proton and Proton-EM, so this is also the path of least resistance for getting the CachyOS `x86_64_v3` build in front of it.
 - **Lutris** scans the same directory for Proton builds and hands whichever you select to umu.